 So I’m a pretty oddball and fun guy and I don’t like to be thought of as “normal”.
-I had this crazy idea to cover an entire room in newspaper and do some other crazy things and call it “I Tried Being Normal, but it Wasn’t Really My Thing.”
-To do the shot, I grabbed piles and piles of old newspapers and set about covering the entire floor, walls and ceiling of my bedroom in newspaper, which took about 4 or so hours.
+I had this crazy idea to cover an entire room in the newspaper and do some other crazy things and call it “I Tried Being Normal, but it Wasn’t Really My Thing.”
+To do the shot, I grabbed piles and piles of old newspapers and set about covering the entire floor, walls, and ceiling of my bedroom in a newspaper, which took about 4 or so hours.

 I then got my girlfriend to help make a newspaper suit for me to wear, I put a lampshade over my head and sat down to read the newspaper in my newspaper room.
 I added a few extra things in Photoshop such as floating spotlights and floating wall paintings.

 The most fun part of all was tearing all the newspaper down though.
-There’s nothing more fun than ripping open a birthday or Christmas present… Well, imagine getting to unwrap and entire room, tearing newspaper down from the ceiling.
+There’s nothing more fun than ripping open a birthday or Christmas present… Well, imagine getting to unwrap an entire room, tearing newspaper down from the ceiling.
 Such fun!

 It was made with natural light and a reflector.
 Camera Canon 5D Mark III + 50mm 1.4.

-The idea was born on a Saturday morning and I had awakened with many energies and wanted to translate it into an image and transmit that through eneriga photo And that is how this idea was born in which I try to say that I enjoy everytime I make a picture.
+The idea was born on a Saturday morning and I had awakened with many energies and wanted to translate it into an image and transmit that through eneriga photo And that is how this idea was born in which I try to say that I enjoy every time I make a picture.

 And as I did this picture?